Compiled by Tina

 Bernstein, Joanne E. "Minorities in Fiction for Young Children."
 Integrated Education 11.3 (1973): 34-37.
 Also available as ERIC item EJ080074.
 "Reports a study undertaken to analyze the ways in which the primary school experience is portrayed in stories for American children between the ages of three and seven, focusing on the roles of minority group members in the stories."
 Includes the observation that "May Justus writes of the dilemma of being the only black child in a class (New Boy in School)."

 Biggers, Jeff.
 The United States of Appalachia.
 Shoemaker & Hoard, 2006.
 This groundbreaking book argues that Appalachia has been in the vanguard of many developments in American history, even though it has been severely misrepresented in mass media.
 The chapter "We Are All Appalachians" includes an overview of literary history, including discussion of Appalachia's influence on writers whose best-known works are not usually associated with the region, such as Pearl Buck and Francis Hodgson Burnett.
-May Justus is discussed on p.
-188. Interviews and excerpts available through Biggers web site.
+May Justus is discussed along with Highlander's interracial programs on p.
+188, which says "her chidren's books had gone far in providing a positive view of Appalachian cultures."
+New Boy in School is mentioned as "one of the nation's first children's books that dealt with the subject of school desegregation."
+Interviews and excerpts available through Biggers' web site.
 "Moving Mountains to Mine Coal," Biggers' radio commentary on NPR's Marketplace on Aug.
 28, 2007, is available at this link.

 Biskin, Donald S. and Kenneth Hoskisson.
 "An Experimental Test of the Effects of Structured Discussions of Moral Dilemmas Found in Children's Literature on Moral Reasoning."
 The Elementary School Journal, vol. 77, no. 5.
 (May 1977), pp. 407-416.
 Available online through library services such as JSTOR.
 "Old Ben Bailey Meets His Match" is one of 7 stories used in Experiment 1 of this study of fourth- and fifth-grade students in relation to Kohlberg's stages of moral development.
 All stories used in the study were from the reading series used by the Virginia Department of Education.
 A later article by James Garrison and Kenneth Hoskisson: "Confirmation Bias in Predictive Reading."
 Reading Teacher, vol. 42, no. 7 (Mar 1989), pp. 482-86.
 Abstract: "Argues that confirming reading predictions emphasizes supporting evidence, while refuting predictions reinforces positive patterns of logic and scientific inquiry.
 Shows how teachers can change questions of confirmation to questions of refutation, using question examples about the story 'Old Ben Bailey Meets His Match.'"